-Table Rock Lake, which extends from Arkansas through Missouri, is a famous lake for boaters, skiers, swimmers, and anglers.
+Table Rock Lake extends from Arkansas through Missouri and is famous for boaters, skiers, swimmers, and anglers.
 In addition to having an abundance of pleasure boats, great swimming, and even a showboat, Table Rock is the closest warm Lake to Branson.
-On this 79-mile-long Lake, there are 745 miles of shoreline and multiple inlets.
-Table Rock Lake is Branson’s biggest Lake.
+This 79-mile-long Lake has 745 miles of shoreline and multiple inlets, and table Rock Lake is Branson’s biggest Lake.
 The four types of bass are largemouth, smallmouth, spotted, and white.
 There is also a healthy population of other fish in Table Rock Lake, including paddlefish, channel catfish, flathead catfish, bluegill, black crappie, white crappie, and walleye.

 A Fish and Wildlife angler question: Is a Missouri or Arkansas license needed to fish Table Rock Lake?
-If you want to fish in that part of the Lake, you need a permit.
+You need a permit if you want to fish in that part of the Lake.
 You’ll need a Missouri fishing license since most of the Lake is in Missouri if you plan to stay in this section of the Lake.
 If you wish to fish in Arkansas, we recommend obtaining a Missouri fishing permit with a “White River Border Permit.”
 By doing so, you won’t get caught.

 When casting your line here, you should also be aware of “limiting out.”
 You can only take home a certain number of fish, which must all measure a certain length.
-Except for paddlefish, which you can only hook from March 15 to April 30, these regulations apply all year.
+These regulations apply all year except for paddlefish, which you can only hook from March 15 to April 30.

 Table Rock has been a favorite tournament lake for decades and is great for recreational fishing.
-You will find many unique lakefront resorts and stunning natural beauty in the Ozarks.
+The Ozarks will have many unique lakefront resorts and stunning natural beauty.

 Lake Taneycomo flows through the heart of Branson, the most diverse fishing lake in the United States, boasting excellent rainbow and brown trout fishing and bass, crappie, and bluegill fishing.
 However, it’s most famous for its trout fishing.